fum4/npm/packages/react-redux-history/README.md

 🚦 Selectors for easy access.
 [Read more](#selectors)

-👀 Everything you need to know about your navigation state in your favorite developer tools:
+👀 Easy debug.
+Find everything you need to know about navigation in your favorite dev tools:

 <br>